Abiva's Day

 “Shall we?”

 Abiva had given them room so it did not feel like she was hovering.
 Out of the corner of her eye, she saw someone approaching.
-He was dressed with a loose shirt and skirt around his waist though it was dark and rich material.
+He was dressed with a loose shirt and skirt around his waist, though it was dark and rich material.
 His movement was perfect, head held high.
-His dark beard was trimmed neatly and his medium length hair had the ribbon marker of an Emissary maid.
+His dark beard was trimmed neatly and his medium-length hair had the ribbon marker of an Emissary Maid.

 Abiva took the tablet and ignored the tone.
 She had gotten used to it.

 “It is called the veehaneaset.
-It is the least formal gathering of estates that meet the master’s request though it has rarely been done with houses.
+It is the least formal gathering of estates that meet the master’s request, though it has rarely been done with houses.
 It requires a level of comfort that foreign estates have never been comfortable with.”

 Soft War.
-Abiva took a moment to be amused how many of their formal gatherings had the word war in it.
+Abiva took a moment to be amused at how many of their formal gatherings had the word war in it.
 It summarized their entire negotiation culture.

-“Thanks, Colleague Kanesh,” Abiva said clicking it off and folding her hands in front of her to wait patiently.
+“Thanks, Colleague Kanesh,” Abiva said, clicking it off and folding her hands in front of her to wait patiently.

-Kanesh did not move but stood beside the Arch Maid folding his arms and watching the Lord of the Estate.
+Kanesh did not move but stood beside the Arch Maid, folding his arms and watching the Lord of the Estate.

 “He has surprised me,” Kanesh volunteered.